 For the most part, students comply with my policy and stay on task.

-Incidentally, tattoos and nose rings are never a problem along with Gothic garb and accouterments.
+Incidentally, tattoos and nose rings are never a problem along with Gothic attire and accouterments.

 A Piano Teacher’s Worst Nightmare!